panda-luminosity-detector-group/LMD-Alignment/README.md

 pip3 install -r requirements.txt
 ```

+# Files in `input/`

+The most important file is `detectorMatricesIdeal.json`.
+It contains a mapping of `(ID1, ID2, path1, path2, matrix1, matrix2) -> overlapID`.
+It can be generated with PandaROOT (TODO: include details).

 # RunConfigs

 These are the main configuration files for a run.
 You can create a default run config with no misalignment using `./runSimulations.py -d`.
 You can create multiple default run configs (multiple momenta, misalignment factors, types) with the `-D` flag: